sergifxrrxr/ai-agent/README.md

    docker compose up
    ```

-   You can run the LLM with GPU acceleration using docker-compose-gpu.yml.
+   You can run the Ollama container with GPU acceleration using docker-compose-gpu.yml.
 You may need to follow the [previous steps](https://docs.docker.com/engine/containers/resource_constraints/#gpu) before being able to use GPU acceleration in Docker.

    ```bash
    docker compose -f docker-compose-gpu.yml up